-Winter Flow Variability Action – Proposed for Implementation in 2022
+Winter Flow Variability Action – Proposed for Implementation starting December 15, 2021

 Following the 2000 Record of Decision (ROD), the U.S. Department of Interior (DOI) established TRRP to restore the fisheries of the Trinity River affected by dam construction and related diversions of the Trinity River Division of the Central Valley Project1.
 The Trinity River has also been impacted by past mining and timber harvest activities in the watershed, and these conditions are collectively addressed as well through TRRP’s restoration efforts.

 Administered by the U.S. Bureau of Reclamation (Reclamation), the TRRP is a partnership of federal and state resource agencies, Tribes, and Trinity County.
 The Program works to restore the processes and attributes of an ecologically functioning river system, which should, in turn, recover diminished salmon and steelhead populations while retaining Trinity and Lewiston Dams’ deliveries of water and power to California’s Central Valley.